Subscribe to our mailing list

 Sampan Travel is based in Yangon – this means our travel advice for Myanmar is accurate and up-to-date.
 We also have pages on Myanmar culture and cuisine, and recommendations for what to do in Myanmar and where to go.
 Sampan is committed to having a positive impact on the lives of local communities.
 Read about our commitment to responsible travel here.

 Borders are open but some entry restrictions still apply.
 The majority of travellers to Myanmar require a tourist visa.
 E-visas can be applied for online.
-COVID-19 restrictions have been relaxed but there are still some regulations in place.
 Parts of the country remain off-limits to tourists.

 Only passport holders from China and India are eligible for a tourist visa on arrival.
 All others must obtain a tourist visas before travel to Myanmar.
 E-visas can be applied for online at the Ministry of Immigration and Population (MoIP) website.
 When applying it is necessary to present proof of a hotel booking and return flight (if travelling with Sampan, we can provide this for you).
 See here the Myanmar visa requirements or contact us directly.
 The review of a tourist e-visa application should take 3-5 business days however current delays mean that it might take much longer.
 A tourist e-visa is valid for 28 days and is for single-entry only.

 Visas can also be obtained at most Myanmar embassies.
 It may be necessary to apply in person and you may be requested to provide your CV (to see where you have worked in the past) and your planned travel itinerary.